PBA Home > Institutional Research & Analysis > After-graduation activity of CU-Boulder alumni

 - The College Payoff: Education, Occupations,

-Education and the Workforce) shows how earnings increase over a
+Lifetime Earnings (2011) shows how earnings increase over a

 worker's lifetime, with greater rates of increase for higher